Cosmian/mse-cli/documentation/docs/getting_started.md

 healthcheck_endpoint = "/health"
 ```

-This project also contains a test directory enabling you to test this project locally without any mse consideration:
+This project also contains a test directory enabling you to test this project locally without any MSE consideration.
+Please ensure `flask` is installed locally, before running the following tests:

 ```{.console}
 $ cd helloworld